Miami Valley renters see price hikes

 DAYTON, Ohio (WDTN) — Renters across the Miami Valley are facing a tough market already this year with rising rent costs and limited inventory.

-“For the months of November and December, we’ve received 15,049 calls that are just for rent alone,” said Keesan Lasley, director of HelpLink 2-1-1 at United Way of the Greater Dayton Areag.
+“For the months of November and December, we’ve received 15,049 calls that are just for rent alone,” said Keesan Lasley, director of HelpLink 2-1-1 at United Way of the Greater Dayton Area.

 Experts attribute the rise in prices to high home prices, low inventory, and the fallout from the pandemic.